🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 3. Read Real Followers %.
 Under 60% → run a small paid test before committing budget.

-4. Cross-check with Sponsored Performance % in the Highlights row.
+4. Cross-check Sponsored Performance % in the Highlights row.
 Over 3% means their sponsored content actually performs.
-Under 1% means even a real audience doesn't convert on paid posts.
+Under 1% means even a real audience doesn't convert.

 Four checks.
-Ten seconds per creator once the report is open.
+Ten seconds per creator.
 A 20-creator shortlist gets cleaned in under 20 minutes.

 What you can't catch from the breakdown alone

 • Audience-to-brand fit.
-A creator can have 90% Real Followers and still be wrong for your brand if the audience demographics (age, country, income, interests) don't match your customer.
-Read the Audience Details section — Age/Gender, Ethnicities, Locations, Top Interests, Brand Affinities — together with the Followers Types breakdown.
+A creator can have 90% Real Followers and still be wrong if the audience demographics (age, country, income, interests) don't match your customer.
+Read the Audience Details — Age/Gender, Locations, Top Interests, Brand Affinities — alongside Followers Types.

 • Content quality and brand safety.
 The numbers don't care if the creator's content is on-brand.
 Click through to their actual posts before signing.

 • Reply rate and response cadence.
-Their audience might be real, but if the creator never replies to comments, you'll struggle to run a high-touch ambassador relationship.
+Audience might be real, but if the creator never replies to comments, a high-touch ambassador relationship won't work.

-• Followers Types breakdown — Real / Influencers / Mass / Suspicious in one chart, every report
+• Followers Types breakdown — Real / Influencers / Mass / Suspicious split, every report

-• Full audience demographics — Age, Gender, Ethnicities, Locations, Languages, Top Interests, Brand Affinities — for the audience-to-brand fit check
+• Full audience demographics — Age, Gender, Ethnicities, Locations, Top Interests, Brand Affinities

-• Lookalikes section inside every report — if a creator fails the fraud check, the report automatically surfaces 10+ similar creators you can vet instead
+• Lookalikes section — if a creator fails the check, the report surfaces 10+ similar creators to vet instead

-Pull your first Influencer Report inside Impulze →
+Pull your first Influencer Report — free →

-What happened: the creator's 4M followers were 71% non-human or non-real-audience.
+What happened: that creator's 4M followers were 71% non-human or non-reachable.
 The 128K likes were real, but they came from accounts that don't buy anything.
-The 4M follower count was technically accurate.
+The follower count was technically accurate.
 The campaign was technically delivered.
 And it was technically a $30,000 waste.

 This is what influencer fraud actually looks like in 2026 — not obvious bot accounts, but partial fraud hiding inside seemingly healthy profiles.
-Here's how to catch it before you wire the deposit.
+And every Influencer Report inside Impulze splits the audience into 4 segments that show you exactly what's broken — in 10 seconds, before you wire a deposit.

 Why the headline metrics can't catch this

-Most marketers vet creators using three numbers: followers, engagement rate, and bio.
-All three are easy to fake or fabricate.
+Most marketers vet creators using three numbers: followers, engagement rate, bio.
+All three are easy to fake.

-• Followers can be bought in bulk.
-A creator buys 200K followers, the count goes up, the visible metric "improves," and the partial-fraud is invisible from the outside.
+• Followers can be bought in bulk. $200 buys 50,000 followers and the count goes up.
+The partial-fraud is invisible from the outside.

 • Engagement rate can be propped up with bot likes or one viral post pulling the average.